ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lec06.md

 Mahima has been working on creating the Firebase database for the app.

-Krisha has been working on the pantry and finished the Input Inventory form.
+Krisha has been working on making pantry items visible and finished the Input Inventory form.

 Daniel finished creating the automated expiration date aspect.